-To correct typing errors, click the branch label and press F2.
+To correct typing errors, select the relevant branch and click the label.
 Then place the cursor at the required position, press Delete or Backspace to remove the incorrect characters, type the correct ones and press Enter.

 Saving the document

 Let us save the work we have done so far before going on to the second step.